-The approach taken is considered reasonable in light of the long term nature of the Fund and the assumed statutory guarantee underpinning members' benefits.
-The demographic assumptions vary by type of member and so reflect the different profiles of employers.
+The combined effect of the above changes from the 2007 valuation approach, is to add around one year of life expectancy on average.
+The approach taken is considered reasonable in light of the long term nature of the Fund and the assumed level of security underpinning members' benefits.